RohitChandupatla/Topic-of-the-Day/rfp.md

  *  Students can see about other different also but when they click on the topics button.
  * Everday the updates get changed, so with the help of this app the students get to know the daily changes in the app.
  * It even has a speciality of poping up a daily reminder of the most viewed topic by the students so that they would not miss any update regarding the topic they are looking for.

+ ## Work during the first week

+ * Decided the application
+ * Made a rough copy of the application
+ * Created RFP for the application
+ * Made the schedule to complete the application